- Prospective Students

 What is a competitive GRE scores for my application?

-Competitive GRE scores should be in the 50th perecentile in both verbal and quantitative areas and a 4.0 in the writing section
+Competitive GRE scores should be in the 50th percentile in both verbal and quantitative areas and a 4.0 in the writing section.

 I am an international student, is the TOEFL (English proficiency) exam required?

-Yes, the TOEFL exam is required and is accepted if taken within the last 2 years.
-Additional FAQ's about the TOEFL can be found here
+Proof of English proficiency is required.
+Ohio State accepts the TOEFL, MELAB and IELTS exams.
+The TOEFL is accepted if taken within the last 2 years.
+Additional FAQ's about the TOEFL can be found here.

 I am an international student whose entire education was in English.
 Am I required to take the TOEFL exam?